gibbsie/aws-cdk/packages/@aws-cdk/assertions/README.md

 Snapshot testing is a common technique to store a snapshot of the output and compare it during future changes.
-Since CloudFormation templates are human readable, they are a good target for åßsnapshot testing.
+Since CloudFormation templates are human readable, they are a good target for snapshot testing.

 The `toJSON()` method on the `Template` can be used to produce a well formatted JSON of the CloudFormation template that can be used as a snapshot.